Narmilan-A/Remote-Weed-Detection/README.md

 This repository hosts the resources and findings from the project "Weed Managers Guide to Remote Detection: Understanding Opportunities and Limitations of Multi-Resolution and Multi-Modal Technologies for Remote Detection of Weeds in Heterogeneous Landscapes."
 Over the past three years, our collaborative research has focused on developing efficient, accessible, and cost-effective remote detection methods to improve weed management strategies.
 Our project employed advanced technologies, including high-resolution RGB, multispectral, and hyperspectral imaging, across various airborne platforms like drones and satellites.
 By leveraging artificial intelligence, including both classical machine learning and deep learning techniques, we successfully detected and mapped weed infestations in diverse conservation landscapes.
 Our study specifically targeted model weed systems such as hawkweed and bitou bush to assess the capabilities and limitations of these technologies.
 By sharing our research outcomes and practical insights, we aim to contribute to the development of improved and more feasible approaches for remote weed detection, ultimately supporting more effective weed management practices.

 ## Repository Structure and Description
+The repository is organized into two main folders corresponding to the model weed systems studied: `bitou_bush` and `hawkweed`.
+Each of these folders contains several sub-folders, each dedicated to different aspects of the project.
+Here's an overview of the structure and contents of each folder:

+#### Main Folders
+- `bitou_bush`
+- `hawkweed`

+Each main folder includes the following sub-folders:

+##### Ground truth labelling
+Contains the ground truth data and associated labeling files used for training and validating the detection models.

+##### Hyperspectral_dataset
+Holds the hyperspectral imaging datasets used in the project.

+##### Model
+Includes the models and scripts used for training, validating, and testing weed detection algorithms.

+##### Multispectral_dataset
+Contains the multispectral imaging datasets utilized in the project.

+##### Prediction
+Stores the prediction outputs from the trained models.

+##### Report and Publication
+Includes reports, publications, and documentation generated from the project findings.

+##### Scripts
+Holds various scripts used throughout the project for data processing, model training, and evaluation.

+Each of these folders is accompanied by a `README.md` file that provides further details and instructions specific to the contents and usage of the files within.

+#### Table of Contents
+1. **Introduction**: Overview of the project, its goals, and the technologies used.
+2. **Installation**: Instructions for setting up the repository and its dependencies.
+3. **Datasets**: Information about the datasets used, including how to access and utilize them.
+4. **Model Details**: Detailed descriptions of the models and algorithms implemented.
+5. **Results**: Summary of the results and findings from the project, including prediction maps and performance metrics.
+6. **License**: Information about the licensing terms for using the repository.
+7. **Contact**: Contact details for the project contributors for further inquiries and collaborations.

+This structure ensures that all relevant resources, data, and documentation are organized systematically, making it easy for users to navigate and utilize the repository effectively.

 ## Installation
 ### Prerequisites